intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 Parameter | Description | Substitute
 --- | --- | ---
 `device` | The device identifier. | If missing the `device` in the *href* attribute of each data item in the body parameter is used instead.
-`dataset` | A canonical set of data attributes which have been pre-configured for the device. | If missing the `dataset` in the *href* attribute of each data item in the body paramter is used instead.
+`dataset` | A canonical set of data attributes which have been pre-configured for the device. | If missing the `dataset` in the *href* attribute of each data item in the body parameter is used instead.

 ### Query parameters
 There are no query paramters for the `/devices` route.